d0m1n8oR/huggr/README.md

 =====

 This project is a webbased social application.
-With this app users can request hugs or search for requestet hugs nearby.
-There are some additional features for example a chat and the hug rating afterwards.
+With this app users can request huggs or search for requested huggs nearby.
+There are some additional features for example a chat and the hugg rating afterwards.

 Getting Started
 -----